EZ-Robotics/EZ-Template/ez-template-docs/docs/pid.md

 ### PID()
 Creates a PID object with constants.
-Everything past kP has a default starting value, so you can juts put kP.
+Everything past kP has a default starting value, so you can just put kP.

+`p` kP
+`i` kI
+`d` kD
+`p_start_i` i will start when error is within this `name` a string for the name of the PID
 <Tabs
   groupId="ex2"
   defaultValue="proto"